kickstartDS/ds-starter/README.md

 - **JSON Schema** integration for the `Button`, loading the dereferenced schema, setting it as a **Story** parameter, and using the `pack` helper throughout [`Button.stories.jsx`](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L3-L21).
 The rest is handled by our [**Storybook JSON Schema Addon**](https://storybook.js.org/addons/@kickstartds/storybook-addon-jsonschema/).
 - **Component Token** are integrated by [importing the generated `button-tokens.json`](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L5), and then [passing that as a parameter](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L18) to the **Story**.
 Generation of those files per component is done [in `package.json` here](https://github.com/kickstartDS/ds-starter/blob/main/package.json#L44).
 The rest is handled again by our own addon: [**Storybook Component Tokens Addon**](https://storybook.js.org/addons/@kickstartds/storybook-addon-component-tokens).
 - **Generated Controls** are enabled by importing the [helpers `getArgsShared` and `pack`](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L3), and [using](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L8) [them](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L10) [throughout](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L15-L16) [the](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L24) **Story**.
-This takes care of generating all the **Storybook Controls** automatically for you, based off our [component APIs](https://www.kickstartds.com/docs/foundations/components/component-api) (the **JSON Schema** definitions).
+This takes care of generating all the **Storybook Controls** automatically for you, based off your [component APIs](https://www.kickstartds.com/docs/foundations/components/component-api) (the **JSON Schema** definitions).
-- **Premade stories** work by [importing the base **Story**](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L4) first, and [then destructuring them](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L13) into the default export... before setting your [own options as overrides](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L14C22-L20).
+- **Premade stories** work by [importing the base **Story**](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L4) first, and [then destructuring it](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L13) into the default export... before setting your [own options as overrides](https://github.com/kickstartDS/ds-starter/blob/main/src/components/button/Button.stories.jsx#L14C22-L20).

 ### **React** integration

 There are some **React** concepts already in use deep in **kickstartDS**, and its base components you build upon.
-This includes using [**Render Props**](https://reactjs.org/docs/render-props.html), and adding [**Context** / **Provider**](https://reactjs.org/docs/context.html) to all components, both to enable flexible and efficient mix-and-match of components.
+This includes using [**Render Props**](https://reactjs.org/docs/render-props.html) and adding [**Context** / **Provider**](https://reactjs.org/docs/context.html) to all components, both to enable flexible and efficient mix-and-match of components.

 You can see some examples on how this can be applied in [our docs about it](https://www.kickstartds.com/docs/foundations/components/react).
 Those concepts also get used throughout our main guide ["Create your Design System"](https://www.kickstartds.com/docs/guides/create/), for example when [adding RTE-rendering to the `Headline`](https://www.kickstartds.com/docs/guides/examples/components/headline#defining-renderfunctions).
 All components included in this starter are the result of [example guides](https://www.kickstartds.com/docs/guides/examples/).

 This also easily enables more advanced integrations for your components to offer, later on.
 For example, when [integrating with a headless CMS like **Sanity**](https://www.kickstartds.com/docs/integration/react/rich-text-rendering#sanity), and using existing [**Render Props**](https://reactjs.org/docs/render-props.html) to turn our default **Markdown** capable `RichText` component to one specific to [**Sanity**](https://www.sanity.io/), [using `PortableText`](https://github.com/portabletext/portabletext).

 For this starter this means having a file [`src/Providers.jsx`](https://github.com/kickstartDS/ds-starter/blob/main/src/Providers.jsx) in place, that includes all the needed `Provider`s to replace the base components by their customized versions throughout your whole **Design System**.
 As we've added our own versions of the `Button`, `TeaserBox` and `Section` components in this starter, those are imported and added.
-You can read more about this `Provider` setup in [one of our guides here](https://www.kickstartds.com/docs/guides/create/components#add-component-providers).
+We also [support **Bedrock Layout Primitives**](#bedrock-layout-primitives-integration) out-of-the-box, so that provider gets added, too.
+You can read more about the `Provider` setup in [one of our guides here](https://www.kickstartds.com/docs/guides/create/components#add-component-providers).

 `Provider`s need to be set [for **Storybook**](https://github.com/kickstartDS/ds-starter/blob/main/.storybook/preview.js#L11), both [for previews](https://github.com/kickstartDS/ds-starter/blob/main/.storybook/preview.js#L55-L64) and the [`Docs` container](https://github.com/kickstartDS/ds-starter/blob/main/.storybook/preview.js#L38-L45) to render components properly.
 This, too, is covered by our [main guide here](https://www.kickstartds.com/docs/guides/create/components#update-storybookpreviewjs).

-> :information_source: **When you need `Provider`s**: When you're building a page or application using **React**, you will need to add those `Provider`s to your central layout there.
+> :information_source: **When you need `Provider`s**: When you're building a page or application using **React**, you will need to add those `Provider`s to your central layout there!

 ### **Bedrock Layout Primitives** integration

 For the most common use cases we include the [`Section` component](https://www.kickstartds.com/storybook/?path=/story/base-section--content-boxes) with **kickstartDS**, and it's adapted for [this **Design System** starter](https://github.com/kickstartDS/ds-starter/blob/main/src/components/section/SectionComponent.tsx), too.
-It even includes some customizations, described in our component example guide ["Extend `Section` component`](https://www.kickstartds.com/docs/guides/examples/components/section).
+It even includes some customizations here, as described in our component example guide ["Extend `Section` component`](https://www.kickstartds.com/docs/guides/examples/components/section).

 The `Section` component is especially well suited for marketing and landing pages.
 It provdides general layout options ("horizontal slices" on a page) for components to be put in.
 You can see all available options here: [**Storybook** Docs for `Section`](https://www.kickstartds.com/storybook/?path=/docs/base-section--content-boxes).

+We also cover the `Section`, and some example uses, in more detail in our ["Layout" section of the docs](https://www.kickstartds.com/docs/foundations/layout/sections).

 <p align="center">
   <picture>